Karthik2821/sqlinjection/README.md

 ## RESULT:
-The SQL Injection vulnerability is successfully exploited using the Multidae web application in Metasploitable2.The SQL Injection vulnerability is successfully exploited using the Multidae web application in Metasploitable2.
+The SQL Injection vulnerability is successfully exploited using the Multidae web application in Metasploitable2.